sonic-net/sonic-mgmt/docs/testbed/README.testbed.VsSetup.md

 **Prepare folder for image files on testbed host**

-Location for storing image files on testbed host is defined by variable `root_path` in the `ansible/group_vars/vm_host/main.yml` file.
-Please update this variable to the location you planned on testbed host.
-It can be absolute path or relative path.
-If use relative path, it will be relative to the home folder of the user will be used for accessing testbed host.
+The location for storing image files on the testbed host is specified by the `root_path` variable in the `ansible/group_vars/vm_host/main.yml` file.
+Please update this variable to reflect the location you have planned for the testbed host.
+You can use either an absolute path or a relative path.
+If you choose a relative path, it will be relative to the home directory of the user accessing the testbed host.

 For example, if `root_path` is set to `veos-vm`, the image location would be `/home/$USER/veos-vm/images/`.
 If `root_path` is set to `/data/veos-vm`, the image location would be `/data/veos-vm/images`.